 Note: If the distance to this terrain feature is less than 450 meters then each circle represents 50 meters.
 If the distance is between 450 and 900 meters, then each circle represents 100 meters.
 If the distance to this terrain feature is greater than 900 meters, then each circle represents 200 meters.

 - 1. Use the farthest prominent terrain feature that is within the weapon system's range. - 2.
 Determine the distance that each range circle represents. - 3.
-Record the distance. - 4.
-Draw this terrain feature on the sketch. - 2.
-Sketch the primary sector of fire using either an FPL or PDF. - a.
-Sketch the primary sector of fire using a PDF. - 1.
-Draw the symbol appropriate to your weapon system or vehicle pointing in the direction of the
+Record the distance.

 PDF.